← Back to blog

 Shipping to the USA from the UK in 2026

-The US De Minimis Threshold
+The End of the $800 De Minimis Threshold

 US Customs Duties and the HTS Code